muggy8/improbable/have-and-havenot/o3TDyzle.md

 I then engaged the tendons that ran from my hips to my foot and both my legs tensed up.

-Releasing the tension in the tendon, I leaped towards Adrian at a speed he wasn't prepaired for.
+Releasing the tension in the tendon, I leaped towards Adrian at a speed he wasn't prepared for.

-Yet somehow, Adrian seemed to have been able to respond barely in time shifting his arms into a defensive posture
+Yet somehow, Adrian seemed to have been able to respond barely in time to shift his arms into a defensive posture.

 Just as I had hoped.